AnnaMariaGnat/ML_Project/README.md

 ---

+## Project Requirements

+The project aims to investigate methods for determining the type of clothing from an image.
+An analysis of the fashion data was carried out following these tasks, and a report was written detailing the findings:

+### Exploratory Data Analysis (EDA):
+- Perform an initial analysis to understand the dataset's characteristics.
+- Visualize different clothing categories using sample images from the dataset.
+- Analyze the distribution of classes in the dataset.

+### Data Preprocessing:
+- Implement necessary preprocessing steps such as normalization and reshaping of the images.
+- Split the data into training, validation, and test sets.

+### Model Development:
+- Develop a machine learning model to classify the type of clothing in an image.
+- Experiment with different architectures, including traditional machine learning models and deep learning approaches.

+### Model Training and Evaluation:
+- Train the model on the training dataset.
+- Evaluate the model's performance on the validation and test datasets.
+- Use metrics such as accuracy and a confusion matrix to assess performance.

+### Hyperparameter Tuning:
+- Optimize the model by tuning hyperparameters.
+- Experiment with different learning rates, batch sizes, and number of layers.

+### Report Writing:
+- Compile a comprehensive report detailing the methodology, experiments conducted, results obtained, and conclusions drawn.
+- Include visualizations and discussions on the model's performance and potential areas for improvement.

+---

 ## Implementation

 The project is implemented in Python 3.11 and uses Jupyter Notebooks.
 The following libraries are used:
 - numpy (https://numpy.org/)
 - matplotlib (https://matplotlib.org/)